Don't miss it!

-While UCAT 2019 results were provided to candidates immediately after the exam, the actual UCAT percentile (UCAT statistics report) release date is not yet known.
+While UCAT 2022 results are provided to candidates immediately after the exam, the exact UCAT percentile (UCAT statistics report) release date is not yet known.
 Pearson VUE promises to have the UCAT Percentile results to be made available to students soon after the end of testing.
 So, lets hope we don't have to wait for much longer.

 Do not hesitate to contact if you are unsure how to interpret your UCAT results.